Stanhoe & Barwick WI

 The village of Barwick has disappeared, leaving only a farm with a few cottages, with Stanhoe having a small population.
 However, our WI attracts many members from a wide area of 20 surrounding towns and villages.
 We now have a membership of around 40 with a wide range of ages.

-President, Nicola Smith 07825216009
+(President) Nicki Smith 07825216009

-Secretary, Jan Simkin 07796164824
+(Secretary) Jan Simkin 07796164824

-See the official WI site
+For more information please see the official WI site

-You can also find us on Facebook
+You can also find us on (Stanhoe and Barwick WI) Facebook

 Schedule of WI events 2025